DengYiping/artemis-core/README.md

 ## Introduction
 Artemis is a system that can find components in compiled binary executable.
 We are using it to find vulnerable components and give user feedback on it.

+I created this program while I was having a internship in Tsinghua University Software Security Lab, one of the top University in China.

 This is artemis's core algorithm implmentation.
 Core algorithm is purely C++, enjoy the speed boost.

 ## Requirements:
  1. A C++ compiler supporting C++11 (either clang, gcc or Visual Studio)
  2. cmake